-Daniel Argiros, Founder and Chief Executive Officer
+Daniel Argiros, Chairman and Chief Executive Officer

 Daniel Argiros is a successful, experienced alternative investment specialist in the Canadian private-equity sector where he is focused on real estate, infrastructure and renewable energy.
 Through his various affiliates, Mr. Argiros has established a strong track record in private-equity investment, earning an average net IRR in the mid-teens since 1990.